 Shelby is a somewhat small city located in the state of Ohio.
 With a population of 9,058 people and three constituent neighborhoods, Shelby is the 184th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Shelby is generally considered to be a blue-collar town.
-37.97% of the Shelby workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Shelby is a blue-collar town, with 37.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shelby is a city of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Shelby who work in office and administrative support (12.72%), sales jobs (9.75%), and management occupations (5.55%).

 Being a small city, Shelby does not have a public transit system used by locals to get to and from work.